vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 > And the seventh angel poured out his vial into the air; and there came a great voice out of the temple of heaven, from the throne, saying, It is done.
 And there were voices, and thunders, and lightnings; and *there was a great earthquake*, such as was not since men were upon the earth, so mighty an earthquake, and so great.
 And the great city was divided into three parts, and the cities of the nations fell: and great Babylon came in remembrance before God, to give unto her the cup of the wine of the fierceness of his wrath.
 And *every island fled away, and the mountains were not found.
 And there fell upon men a great hail* out of heaven, every stone about the weight of a talent: and men blasphemed God because of the plague of the hail; for the plague thereof was exceeding great.
 {% ct 'Revelation 16:17-21' %}

+> I beheld the earth, and, lo, *it was without form, and void*; and the heavens, and they had no light.
+I beheld the mountains, and, lo, they trembled, and all the hills moved lightly.
+I beheld, and, lo, *there was no man, and all the birds of the heavens were fled*.
+I beheld, and, lo, the *fruitful place was a wilderness*, and *all the cities thereof were broken down* at the presence of the LORD, and by his fierce anger.
+For thus hath the LORD said, *The whole land shall be desolate*; yet will I not make a full end.
+{% ct 'Jeremiah 4:23-27' %}

 > And then shall that Wicked be revealed, whom the Lord shall consume with the spirit of his mouth, and *shall destroy with the brightness of his coming*: even him, whose coming is after the working of Satan with all power and signs and lying wonders, and with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.
 {% ct '2 Thessalonians 2:8-10' %}

 > Thus saith the LORD of hosts, Behold, evil shall go forth from nation to nation, and a great whirlwind shall be raised up from the coasts of the earth.
-And the *slain of the LORD shall be at that day from one end of the earth even unto the other end of the earth: they shall not be lamented, neither gathered, nor buried; they shall be dung upon the ground*.
+And the *slain of the LORD shall be at that day from one end of the earth even unto the other end of the earth: they shall not be lamented, neither gathered, nor buried*; they shall be dung upon the ground.
 {% ct 'Jeremiah 25:32-33' %}

-The Bible teaches that just before Christ’s return, during the outpouring of the seven last plagues described in Revelation 16, the earth will be totally devastated and rendered uninhabitable.
-Those of the lost who survive the plagues will be slain by the brightness of His glory, and since Christ will take the redeemed to heaven, the earth will, for the first time since creation week, be completely devoid of all life.
-Jeremiah vividly portrays this scene of desolation, making it evident that there can be [no earthly millennium](/posts/prophecy/millennium.md) following the destruction that accompanies Christ’s return.
+The Bible teaches that just before Christ’s return, during the outpouring of the seven last plagues described in Revelation 16, the earth will be totally devastated and rendered uninhabitable.[^2] Those of the lost who survive the plagues will be slain by the brightness of His glory, and since Christ will take the redeemed to heaven, the earth will, for the first time since creation week, be completely devoid of all life.
+Jeremiah vividly portrays this scene of desolation, making it evident that there can be no earthly millennium following the destruction that accompanies Christ’s return.[^3] A [heavenly millennium](/posts/prophecy/millennium.md) is the only logical option left, and it is the one the Bible teaches.

+[^2]: Could it be that part of the reason the earth is completely destroyed at Christ’s coming is that it was being worshiped?
+[^3]: The belief in an earthly millennium after Christ’s coming is known as dispensational premillennialism.
+Postmillennialism is another view of an earthly millennium, in which Christ’s coming occurs *after* a period in which Christian ethics prevail throughout the world.
+This view is also unbiblical, because Christ said that His kingdom is not of this world {% rf 'John 18:36; Luke 17:20-21' %}.

 ## What invitation does Revelation give us?

 > And the Spirit and the bride say, Come.
 And let him that heareth say, Come.
 And let him that is athirst come.
 And *whosoever will, let him take the water of life freely*. … He which testifieth these things saith, Surely I come quickly.
 Amen.
 Even so, come, Lord Jesus.
 {% ct 'Revelation 22:17, 20' %}

+> Behold, I stand at the door, and knock: *if any man hear my voice, and open the door, I will come in to him*, and will sup with him, and he with me.
+{% ct 'Revelation 3:20' %}

+> But *as many as received him, to them gave he power to become the sons of God*, even to them that believe on his name.
+{% ct 'John 1:12' %}

 > While it is said, *Today if ye will hear his voice, harden not your hearts*, as in the provocation.
 {% ct 'Hebrews 3:15' %}

 One day the door of mercy will close forever; one day the summer will end and the harvest will pass {% rf 'Jeremiah 8:20' %}.
 People will then run to and fro seeking salvation, but it will be too late {% rf 'Amos 8:11-12' %}.
-There is no reason to end in such a tragedy, yet there is not a moment to lose.
-Today is the day of salvation.
+There is no reason to end in such a tragedy, yet there is not a moment to lose {% rf 'Matthew 24:44; Luke 21:34-35' %}.
+Today is the [day of salvation](/posts/gospel/salvation.md).